henriquemarlon/swapx/DISCLAIMER.md

 4th The swap is executed between **A** and **B** (orders only change status when executed).

 Thus, there is a possibility that swap **C** might be reading the outdated status of orders **A** and **B**.

+3 - Non-Fault-Tolerant Output Execution:

+The current design of the coprocessor envisions batch execution of outputs derived from the same input.
+Taking this to the extreme, if one of the multiple outputs of an application fails and reverts during execution, all other outputs will also be reverted, which is highly undesirable.
+In our application, we have a similar potential issue:

+One of the order executions defined after the order book matching process may revert due to an arbitrary error, effectively **blocking the execution of other swaps** since the entire transaction in which the batch of orders was executed will revert due to a single failing order.

+4 - Undefined Economic Model of the Coprocessor:

+The coprocessor infrastructure inherently has costs, whether from the execution of outputs (**gas fees**) or the infrastructure maintained by the operators.
+However, the current setup has not yet defined how coprocessor calls ( issueTask ) will be charged to cover these costs and ensure financial incentives for maintaining a network with multiple operators.